 Nara

 We first arrived in Dalian, a northeastern Chinese city, to catch our flight to Japan, as it was much cheaper.
-Dalian, however, was simply like a typical, unremarkable Chinese city: uncivilized and dull.
-Along the streets, we encountered the stereotypical “uncivilized” local men—naked, spewing profanities, and with cigarettes always dangling on their lips.
+Dalian, however, was simply like a typical, unremarkable Chinese city: very dull.
 The only notable place was the so-called “Russian Street,” supposedly built during the Russian occupation of Dalian, but it turned out to be just another xiaochijie (small eats street) filled with unhygienic and unappetizing food.
-I didn’t like Dalian, just like how I didn’t like most Chinese cities.
+I didn’t really like Dalian.
 Fortunately, we were soon on our way to Nara, flying in through Osaka.

 Nara is a simple, small city that we dedicated a day to exploring.
 In the morning, we visited Nara Park, the city’s main attraction.
 It was just a ten-minute walk from our hotel, and the park was truly beautiful.
 I even had the chance to interact with the adorable deer!